If you updated your cookie banner this spring, congratulations: you are compliant with the past.

 Three rules of thumb:

-1. Hard dates beat big headlines.
-Connecticut's July 2026 amendments will affect more real businesses this year than the Digital Omnibus.
+- Hard dates beat big headlines.
+Connecticut's October 2026 geolocation ban will affect more real businesses this year than the Digital Omnibus.
 Enacted law with a date outranks any proposal.

 What to actually do this quarter

-• Confirm your CMP can add a new regional ruleset (Oklahoma, Alabama) as configuration, not code.
+- Confirm your CMP can add a new regional ruleset (Oklahoma, Alabama, Connecticut broker mode) as configuration, not code.

-• Set a quarterly check on the Digital Omnibus and Canada's federal bill — and resist doing more than that.
+- Set a quarterly check on the Digital Omnibus, the ICO's PECR reg 6 advertising work, and Canada's federal bill — and resist doing more than that.

 Where CookieChimp fits